tj/jog/Readme.md

 ### Examples

-  View all logs from tobi:
+  View all logs from tobi.
+The `_` object for the function bodies of `--select` and `--map` represents the current document, it's all just javascript.

 ```
 jog --file /tmp/jog --select "_.user == 'tobi'"